 The First Amended Complaint alleges as follows:

 If you are an affected employee (or know someone who is), please contact the lawyers for the putative class, Strauss & Strauss, APC.
 Ask for Michael Strauss.
-Or you can simply fill in the contact form to the right.
+Or you can simply fill in the contact form below.